Your Questions Answered

 What are the best practices for linking to documents?

 Clicking on a link to a document, such as a PDF or Word document, is different from clicking on a link to another page on a site.
 When you click on the document link, it can open or download the document.
-If you're not expecting it, the appearance of the document can be, at minimum, surprising.
+If you're not expecting it, the appearance of the document can be surprising or inconvenient.
 If you have limited bandwidth or space on your device, a downloaded document can be troublesome.

-Why is there so much space between lines?
+Why is there so much space (between lines, rows, etc.)?

-Lines that are leaded too tightly or loosely can diminish readability by making it harder for the eye to know where to return to when the line breaks.
+White space is used to organize page content and elements, aid in readability, and improve the overall user experience.
+For example, text lines that are leaded too tightly or loosely can diminish readability by making it harder for the eye to know where to go when the line breaks.

 By having sufficient space between letters, words, lines, and paragraphs, websites built on the latest version of Stanford Sites will be easier to read and meet WCAG 2.1 1.4.12, Text Spacing.